bitblit/DockMe/README.md

 docker run -it {CONTAINER_ID} bash
 ```

+## bitblit-epsilon-aws-lambda-node-20-python3-yarn
+An extension of AWS Lambda on Node20, with python3, yarn, epsilon bootstrapper already installed.

 ## bitblit-circleci-node-14.15-java-10.0.1-chrome-88-yarn1.22-aws2

 Just like the bitblit-circleci-node-14.15-java-10.0.1-chrome-88-yarn1.22 build, but uses AWS CLI v2 instead of